16 Days of Activism for the Elimination of Violence Against Older Women

-We at HelpAge International are adding our voice to the cause, speaking out against the pervasive and often ignored issue of violence against older women.
-We will be highlighting stories of abuse and raising awareness of the barriers preventing effective action to address this violence.
+We at HelpAge International add our voice to the cause, speaking out against the pervasive and often ignored issue of violence against older women.
+We highlight stories of abuse and raised awareness of the barriers preventing effective action to address this violence.

-- We have released a discussion paper on violence against older women.
+- We released a discussion paper on violence against older women.